Placement of Microservices-based IoT Applications in Fog Computing: A Taxonomy and Future Directions: Introduction

 \subsubsection{Motivation for research}

-Our background study shows that MSA is becoming exceedingly popular for the design and development of large-scale IoT applications, and the features of the architecture (fine granularity, extensibility, cohesiveness, scalability etc.) demonstrate immense potential to improve the performance of the applications through their efficient scheduling within federated Fog-Cloud environments.
-Utilising these characteristics introduces novel challenges to the scheduling process that differentiates microservices-based application scheduling from traditional monolithic or modular application placement.
-Thus, it is vital to analyse existing works that focus on microservices scheduling in Fog environments to identify how these specific challenges are addressed and what research gaps remain for future works.
+MSA is becoming exceedingly popular for the design and development of large-scale IoT applications, and the features of the architecture (loosely coupled nature, fine granularity, extensibility, cohesiveness, scalability, etc.) demonstrate immense potential to improve the performance of the applications through their efficient placement within federated multi-Fog multi-Cloud environments.
+As a cloud-native application architecture, MSA supports dynamic composition of loosely coupled microservice that can be scaled up/down across geo-distributed Fog environments and distributed across Fog resources and Cloud data centres to meet the throughput demand of the applications in a QoS-aware manner.
+Thus, designing efficient and scalable algorithms for the "Placement of Microservices-based IoT Applications in Fog Computing Environments" is a vital research area.
+As explained in the section above, to develop efficient placement algorithms, it is paramount to incorporate the characteristics, features, and challenges of the MSA into the placement problem formulation and also create evaluation platforms accordingly.
+Even though the research on microservices-based application placement is still in its early stages, due to the rapid adaptation of microservices in IoT application development, it is essential to analyse existing works that focus on microservices placement in Fog environments to create a comprehensive picture of the current status of research and what research gaps remain to be addressed in the future research.

-Existing surveys on Fog application scheduling \cite{brogi2020place, varshney2020characterizing, mahmud2020application, salaht2020overview} focus on all application models in general, without delving deep into specific characteristics and challenges of microservices.
-Surveys on Osmotic computing covers the concepts behind novel paradigm, challenges, and future directions \cite{androvcec2019systematic, neha2022systematic}, but do not analyse the effect of MSA on designing scheduling algorithms.
-Hence, in this survey, we study the existing works that model and solve Fog application scheduling for microservices-based IoT applications, propose a taxonomy and map the works to highlight important aspects of the scheduling problem and gaps in current research.

-Fig. \ref{fig:mainTaxonomy} depicts the main taxonomy designed based on the characteristics and challenges we discussed in previous sections.
-In the following sections, we discuss each aspect, propose separate taxonomies for them, analyse existing literature under each taxonomy and identify areas of improvement.